sailfishos-applications/daily-comics/info/comic_addition.md

 The example must be a file named `example.jpg`.

 ### Goal
-- The example strip should give users that do not know this comic an idea of its usual content.
+The example strip should give users that do not know this comic an idea of its usual content.

 ### Choice
-- The example strip should be characteristic of the comic with regard to format, drawing style and topic.
+The example strip should be characteristic of the comic with regard to format, drawing style and topic.

 ### Technical
 - The format is JPEG.
-- Remove the not necessary surrounding parts of the strip.
+- Remove unnecessary, surrounding parts (e.g. a frame) of the strip.
 - Maximum width and height is 600 pixels.
 - Try to minimise the file size, e.g. by removing metadata, using an appropriate compression factor etc.